svikashk/docs/guide/product-manager.md

 As your team makes progress, you'll see a quick overview of how much work is done.
 And of course, you can always get a deeper understanding of the progress with reports.

-As you add more features to your project, use the Table view or the Kanban view to prioritize and plan your future features.
+As you add more features to your squad, use the Table view or the Kanban view to prioritize and plan your future features.

 [Learn more about organizing Features ->]({{ site.url }}{{ site.baseurl }}{% link guide/creating-and-organizing-features-inside-your-project.md %})